harfang3d/physics-qa-python/readme.md

 ![](img/rb_dynamic_chair_multi_colbox.png)

-A series of test, implemented in Lua, for QA'ing the integration of [Bullet Physics](https://github.com/bulletphysics) into HARFANG.
+A series of test, implemented in Python, for QA'ing the integration of [Bullet Physics](https://github.com/bulletphysics) into HARFANG.
-Each `.lua` unit as a specific purpose.
+Each `.py` unit as a specific purpose.
 The list below is meant to set an overall roadmap of the topics to be tested:

 ## Collision shapes